shxhzhxx/rbTree/README.md

 **Also , you need to obey some programming manners to make it work.**

 * Do not call node.mutex_lock() , ever.  map.get() already locked the node it returns , you need not do it yourself .
 Once you called node.mutex_unlock()  ( which you should call after you have done your work with this node ) , you shouldn't call node.mutex_lock() again .

+  > Actually you can not call mutex_lock() now, thus this function is private and only its friend class (rb_tree)  can call it.

 * Do not perform any operations on the node until you get the lock .

 * Call node.mutex_unlock() after you have done your work with this node.

 * Finish your work with node and unlock it as soon as possible .
 Locked node can block other thread's access to this node , and probably block the whole map .